 - A possible reason for the weak relationship is “because people do not spend their money wisely” (p.
 544).

-- Money spent on experiences are more likely to increase happiness than money spent on possessions.
+- Money spent on experiences is more likely to increase happiness than money spent on possessions.

-- Money spent on other people are more likely to increase happiness than money spent on one’s self.
+- Money spent on other people is more likely to increase happiness than money spent on one’s self.

 - “Materialism is associated with less happiness” (p.
 545).